fehmi/simply.js/docs/style.md

 # Style

-Encapsulated style definitions only affect the elements inside the template tag of the component.
-But there is one exception.
-The inherited styles of the document can affect all child components.
-For example, when you define `color` property of `body` as `red` in the root document (index.html), then texts of all components inside the document will be `red` if you don't define otherwise inside the style tag of a component.
-Here is an example about it:
+Encapsulated style definitions only affect elements within the component's template tag.
+However, there is one exception: inherited styles from the document can affect all child components.
+For example, if you define the `color` property of the `body` as `red` in the root document (index.html), then the text of all components within that document will be `red` unless otherwise defined within a component's style tag.
+Here is an example:

 <repl-component id="56ezen3ypsn2w7v" download="true"></repl-component>

 ### Styling Component Container

-When you want to style the component itself inside the component you can use `:host` selector.
-Also you can define your CSS variables in it.
+To style the component's container from within the component itself, you can use the `:host` selector.
+You can also define your CSS variables within it.

 <repl-component id="bzr1zokh1i7udmw" download="true"></repl-component>

 ### Link a CSS file

-You can link a CSS file inside the template tag of the component like this.
-Because there are CSS variables in :host{} part of the external CSS file you imported, they will be all available in the current component and all its childs.
-It's a good approach to maintain your design tokens.
+You can link a CSS file inside the component's template tag as follows.
+Since the external CSS file you import contains CSS variables within its `:host{}` section, these variables will be available to the current component and all its children.
+This is a good approach for maintaining your design tokens.

 <repl-component id="xugiyk48m90e56s" download="true"></repl-component>

 ### JavaScript Variables

-The best thing about styling is you can use reactive JS variables in style tag.
-Syntax is like `color: "{data.color}";`.
+One of the key advantages of styling is the ability to use reactive JavaScript variables within style tags.
+The syntax is as follows: `color: "{data.color}";` and `width: "{data.width ? data.width : '100%'}";`.

-?> Just don't forget to write variable name between apostrophes like `"{data.color}"`
+?> Remember to enclose the variable name within apostrophes, like `"{data.color}"`.

-<repl-component id="udiuc37epe5li8u" download="true"></repl-component>

 ### Tailwind

-You also have the ability to use Tailwind magic in your components.
-See more at [Style section](tailwind.md)
+You also have the ability to leverage Tailwind CSS within your components.
+See more in the [Style section](tailwind.md).

+### Conditions

+You can also use Simply.js conditions, as shown in the example below.

+<repl-component id="g8ey7ye01fp3g5z" download="true"></repl-component>